FaceVC/FaceVC.github.io/index.md

 Following samples show the interpolated voice style between 2 specified speakers.

-Note that the voice styles are from personal facial characteristic, so that the audio interpolation may not be presented right on the vocal feature axes.
+Note that the voice styles are generated from the facial characteristics, so that the interpolated voie styles may not be presented right on the vocal feature axes.
 <br>
 <br>
 <table border="0" cellpadding="0" cellspacing="0" style="width: 100%;">